-The Arkansas State Plant Board shall provide a form agent examination and registration application form. which t The license holder shall complete the form and submit it to the Pest Control Section with a copy of the agent trainee's on-the-job training verification form and the examination fee.
-Examination and registration forms submitted without the on-the-job verification and/or the examination fee will be considered incomplete and the trainee will not be eligible to take the examination. and file with the Board as verification of the agents completed training.
+The Arkansas State Plant Board shall provide an agent examination and registration application form.
+The license holder shall complete the form and submit it to the Pest Control Section with a copy of the agent trainee's on-the-job training verification form and the examination fee.
+Examination and registration forms submitted without the on-the-job verification and/or the examination fee will be considered incomplete and the trainee will not be eligible to take the examination.
 Complete agent exam and registration applications must be submitted to the Plant Board at least 5 working days prior to the examination.
 Upon passing the exam agents will be considered registered.
 Official agent registration identification cards will be provided to the license holder within 30 days of the exam date.